John Black (privateer): John Black's later adventures

 On 31 May 1799 John Henry Black, son of John Black and Mary Hyde, was born at home.
 Fortunately John was home at the time to see his new-born son.
 But three days later he sailed again.

 It was reported that Indispensable sailed for "fishing" about 3 June 1799.
 David Collins wrote "About this time the Indispensable sailed on her fishing voyage.
 This ship had been careened and completely repaired in the Cove".
 There is no record of her return to port, but it had to have been before the baptism of Black's son on 2 September 1799.
 It was not long after that Black again left his family and sailed back to Cape Town from Sydney in what was then regarded as the shortest passage (time-wise).
 It was a long tedious voyage up the east coast of Australia, above New Guinea, and through the islands of Indonesia using the more favourable winds of the south-east monsoon (as compared to the adverse strong westerlies along the southern coast of Australia) before sailing upwind or beating across the Indian Ocean down to Cape Town.

 After arriving in Cape Town some months later, John Black became engaged in adventure that continued to keep him away from his family.
 The Englishman was engaged for the first time as a Captain on the privateer Chance owned by Michael Hogan.
 As Spain was then at war with England, Black was engaged to sail from Cape Town seeking Spanish ships.
 His mission was successful as on 8 July 1800 a Spanish Brig of 70 tons arrived in Cape Town carrying prize colours.

 After taking his share of the spoils from the sale of the Spanish brig and its cargo, Black took command of the brig Harbinger also owned by Michael Hogan.
 Carrying a cargo of 2800 impgal of spirits and 3000 impgal of wine, in November 1800 Black began to sail back to Sydney, and his family.

-As an aside, in 1800 it was recorded that ‘'Mary Hide [sic] and her son were off the [government] stores'’.
-This was because Mary "living on the lease of Mr. Black; and owing 7 sheep, 4 pigs and 3 goats'’ had been able to meet a level of self-sufficiency, something the government greatly encouraged in an effort to cut costs.
+As an aside, in 1800 it was recorded that "Mary Hide [sic] and her son were off the [government] stores".
+This was because Hide, "living on the lease of Mr. Black; and owing 7 sheep, 4 pigs and 3 goats", had been able to meet a level of self-sufficiency, something the government greatly encouraged in an effort to cut costs.